AP Investigation Details Shocking Massacre, Mass Graves Of Myanmar Rohingya

 Local officials contacted by the news agency claim to know nothing of mass graves and Myanmar's government has repeatedly denied any organized campaign against the Rohingya.

-The International Organization for Migration estimates that 655,000 Rohingya have fled Myanmar since August.
+The International Organization for Migration estimates that 688,000 Rohinghya have fled Myanmar since August.

 Last year, Doctors Without Borders said it believed that 6,700 Rohingya were killed in a single one-month period following the crackdown.